Civlac/SRWLED-Wiki/Audio-Input-Options.md

 If the LED's are active when the ambient volume is low while running ASound01 through ASound09, you can increase the background noise filtering (or squelch) by navigating to the 'Config | LED Preferences | Sound' and increase the Squelch value.
 You can also make it more sensitive by lowering that Squelch value.
 We have not yet implemented a similar capability for ASound10 through ASound15.

+***

+### The following schematics are provided as an example only.
+There are many ways to achieve the same results.
+These are only a few of those ways.

 Microphone Wiring Example (MAX9814) | Line In Wiring Example
 --- | ---
 ![Simple Mic Schematic](https://github.com/atuline/WLED/blob/assets/media/WLED_Simple_Mic_Wiring.png) | ![Line In Schematic](https://github.com/atuline/WLED/blob/assets/media/WLED_Line_In_Wiring.png)